godwars2/godwars2.github.io/powers/fumes_of_the_pit.md

 At rank 10, this power unlocks the Gas Wave spell sigil, with more powerful versions available at rank 20, 30 and 40.

+### Tips
+The scaled armour bonuses means the first few ranks give the most benefits.
+Having just 4 ranks in this power gives you +14% poison immunity and +28% poison soak.